American composer born 28 March 1930 in Ann Arbor, Michigan; died 3 March 2014 in New York City.

 - Boxing Sound producing dance

-- Trios (White on White) for free set, Smith Publications
+- Trios (White on White) for open ensemble, Smith Publications

 - in memoriam ...
 CRAZY HORSE (symphony) for twenty wind or string instruments or other "supporting" instruments, Smith Publications